microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 # Better inference for literal types

 String, numeric and boolean literal types (e.g. `"abc"`, `1`, and `true`) were previously inferred only in the presence of an explicit type annotation.
-Starting with TypeScript 2.1, literal types are *always* inferred by default.
+Starting with TypeScript 2.1, literal types are *always* inferred for `const` variables and `readonly` properties.

 The type inferred for a `const` variable or `readonly` property without a type annotation is the type of the literal initializer.
 The type inferred for a `let` variable, `var` variable, parameter, or non-`readonly` property with an initializer and no type annotation is the widened literal type of the initializer.